emirn/google_sheet_reader_bot/README.md

 #### 7. Push the code to heroku
 #### Congrats!
 Now you may send the command like `10` to the bot and it will send you all events which are taking place at 10 hours according to the spreadsheet.
 You may change the spreadsheet and the bot will take new data form the spreadheet online.

+#### How it works:
+- add the bot to the Telegram
+- send 'Hi' to the bot to show events taking place at the current time (in the timeone defined by config.confTimeZone)
+- or send the time in a form of 12 for 12 PM, 14:43 for 2.43 PM etc.
+- the bot will list all events taking place